liamst19/asteroids-study/NOTES.md

 ## TODO

 - The code from the book used sprite images, but the original *Asteroids* apparently were drawn.
 Figure out how to draw asteroids.
-    - an asteroid would have a center and radius
+    - ~~an asteroid would have a center and radius~~
-    - should shapes be randomly generated, or should there be several hand-coded templates?
+    - ~~should shapes be randomly generated, or should there be several hand-coded templates?~~ Asteroids are polygons whose radius and vertices are randomly generated.
 - My initial guess is that following components would be necessary to handle player ship and asteroids:
-    - Graphics: handles instructions for rendering shapes, and possibly animation
+    - ~~Graphics: handles instructions for rendering shapes, and possibly animation~~
-    - Physics: handles positions, rotation, vectors, velocities, and collision
+    - ~~Physics: handles positions, rotation, vectors, velocities, and collision~~
-    - Input?: handles player spaceship input
+    - ~~Input?: handles player spaceship input~~
+    These are all implemented now.
 - Shooting down asteroids
     - Would lasers also be an object with its own physics and graphics?
+    - Should asteroids have HP?
+- Interface: HUD
+    - Still need to find out how to render fonts
+    - Timer for how long a ship can survive without colliding
 - Animation
     - Ship thrusters
     - Ship laser